Derwent House, Matlock, Derbyshire7 Knowleston Place, Matlock, Derbyshire, DE4 3BU, England

-A classic Georgian town-house sleeping 12
+A classic Georgian town-house sleeping up to 12 people.

 Looking for a great self-catering property in Matlock for a large group?
 Derwent house is a classical Georgian property built in 1753 that offers luxury, award-winning, self-catering holiday accommodation for up to 12 guests, with 6 bedrooms and 5 bathrooms.
 The house is ideal for large group holidays or families looking for a large self-catering holiday cottage in Derbyshire, for a short break or longer stay.